Go Ad-Free

 Blood Clots, Travel and Deep Vein Thrombosis (DVT)

-Did you travel over the holidays?
-Sitting in a car or plane can increase the risk for deep verin thrombosis (DVT).
-Such blood clots can show up weeks later.
+Are you traveling over the holidays?
+Sitting in a car or plane increases the risk for deep vein thrombosis (DVT).
+Beware plastic particles!

-The holidays are over.
-Christmas and New Year’s celebrations are in the rearview mirror.
-We trust you have recovered from all the food and drink.
-The extra pounds will hopefully disappear after your routine returns to normal.
-Although all may seem fine, beware an unwelcome leftover from holiday travel.
-Hours of sitting in a plane, bus or car can lead to blood clots in the large veins of the legs.
+The holidays are upon us.
+In a few weeks we will be celebrating Christmas, Hanukkah (which starts this year on Dec.
+25), Kwanzaa (which starts on Dec.
+26) and a New Year.
+Tens of millions of people will be traveling to visit family and friends.
+Hours of sitting in a plane, bus or car can lead to an unwelcome guest: blood clots in the large veins of the legs.
 A deep vein thrombosis (DVT) can sneak up on you after returning home.
 Clots can arise days or even weeks after travel.

 What is Deep Vein Thrombosis (DVT)?